In this review, we will be comparing SuperCenter XL and R2c, two Center Channel speakers from GoldenEar and KEF.

 |

-GoldenEar SuperCenter XL features a " Tweeter and x " Woofer .
+SuperCenter XL features a " Tweeter and x " Woofer .
 On the other hand, the R2c features a 1" aluminum Dome Tweeter , a 5" Midrange and 2 x 5.25" Hybrid Aluminum Woofer with a Crossover frequency at 400Hz and 2900Hz.

 Frequency Response

-GoldenEar SuperCenter XL has a frequency range of 36-35k Hz whereas R2c has a frequency range of 74-28k Hz.
-With a minimum frequency of 36Hz, the GoldenEar SuperCenter XL can go significantly deeper on the low side and provide stronger bass compared to the R2c's min frequency of 74Hz.
+SuperCenter XL has a frequency range of 36-35k Hz whereas R2c has a frequency range of 74-28k Hz.
+With a minimum frequency of 36Hz, the SuperCenter XL can go significantly deeper on the low side and provide stronger bass compared to the R2c's min frequency of 74Hz.

 Below graphs depict how these two speakers compare with the max, min and average values of the Min and Max Frequencies of other speakers in the Center Channel class in our database.